OscarB89/CV/README.md

 Communication and collaboration skills

 Clearly communicating ideas has been another important aspect of my professional life.
-I used to write market commentary and data analysis reports that I would them distribute to our clients on a daily/weekly and monthly basis.
+I used to write market commentary and data analysis reports that I would then distribute to our clients on a daily/weekly and monthly basis.
 I would also collaborate with data scientists and engineers to source, process and deliver high quality information critical to decision-makers ahead of competitors.

 #### Another Skill